- Small Business Blog

 How is a small business defined?

 The Small Business Administration (SBA) has varying definitions of a small business.
-For instance, revenue requirements can range from $1 million to over $40 million, depending on the sector.
+For instance, revenue requirements may range from $1 million to over $40 million, depending on the sector.
 Employee limits also vary based on industry.
-However, generally, if a company has fewer than 500 employees, it’s still considered a small business.

 Using NAICS to determine industry norms